itsmyrice/neuefische/README.md

 ## Notes

-- Writing down the schedule of our weeekly's session.
+- Writing down the schedule of our weekly's session.

 ---